kinshuk4/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 - [output_images](/output_images): Contains intermediate output images generated in the IPython notebook.
 - [test_images](/test_images): Contains sample input images used in the IPython notebook.

-###Camera Calibration
+### Camera Calibration

+#### Code Info

+Note that all the code is located in [AdvancedLaneFindingWorkbook.ipynb](/AdvancedLaneFindingWorkbook.ipynb) and I will talking about that code only.
+Some of the reusable components of this jupyter file are present in the [/src](/src) directory, which we will not talk about in this writeup as it is duplicate.

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./AdvancedLaneFindingWorkbook.ipynb".
+To undistort images, I computed camera matrix and distortion coefficients.
+To do so, we have to perform camera calibration.
+To calibrate camera, I need image and object points.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+ `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+To get image points, I converted images to gray scale, and then applied `cv2.findChessboardCorners` on them which returned corners i.e. image points.
 Image points are corners in the chessboard images.

+After that I use `cv2.calibrateCamera` on image points and object points to get the calibration matrix, i.e. camera calibration and distortion coefficients.

-To detect corners in those chessboards, I used `cv2.findChessboardCorners()` function:
+I used `cv2.findChessboardCorners()` function:

 ![alt text][image1]